 The college consists of 2 campuses - Marden and Port Augusta.
 Both campuses are on shared sites with other DfE schools and have some shared facilities.
-Marden campus facilities consist of 5 teaching buildings of varying sizes, 8 recording and teaching studios including 4 sound proof studios, a school hall, student services and distribution centre.
+Marden campus facilities consist of 6 teaching buildings of varying sizes, 8 recording and teaching studios including 4 sound proof studios, a school hall, and student services.